nickolasteixeira/Basic_ETL/README.md

 SQL Query that pulls the Engagements per Day broken down by type. </br>
 `challenge=# select updated_at, engagement_type, count(engagement_type) from engagements group by updated_at, engagement_type order by updated_at desc, count desc;` </br>

-## Bonus Points
-Present a rolling 2 week average for each day.

 ### Solution
 `challenge=# select updated_at, avg(count(engagement_type)) over (order by updated_at rows between 7 preceding and 7 following) from engagements group by 1 order by 1 desc;`

-## Final Summary
-Please provide steps - either in Python code, a Jupyter Notebook, or a step-by-step summary of your approach to the problem - and how you solved it.
-These steps should allow us to run through and implement your solution.

 ### Solution
 My approach was two fold:</br>